Ecommerce UX: 4 Easy Tips to Boost Your Store’s Conversion

 Every page on your ecommerce website should mention two or three good risk reducers, words or icons that ensure a lower risk of purchase and earn the customer’s trust.
 Examples may include free shipping, hassle-free return, lowest price guarantee, secured payment, etc.

 There are three ideal places to display this information:

 Milk makeup mentions the risk reducers at the top of their website.
-Their free shipping and free return offers provide users will peace of mind to go ahead and make a purchase.
+Their free shipping and free return offers to provide users will peace of mind to go ahead and make a purchase.

 Often it’s the case that risk reducers will overlap with value propositions.
 After all, risk reducers are also a reason why a prospective customer would buy from you.